 What are the Admission Criteria for the Light Program?

-- The patient/client may exhibit emotional distress, but he or she is able to maintain behavioral stability over a period of time between treatment contacts (2-4 days).
+1. The client may exhibit emotional distress, but he or she is able to maintain behavioral stability over a period of time between treatment contacts (2-4 days).

-- The patient is assessed as not being at risk of harming self or others or is willing to sign a safety contract.
+4. The client is assessed as not being at immediate risk of harming self or others or is willing to follow a safety plan.

-- The patient expresses willingness to cooperate and attend all scheduled appointments.
+5. The client expresses a willingness to cooperate, participate in, and attend all scheduled appointments.